 I have gathered and collected these tips from various books I have read and trainings I have undertaken, apart from my own mistakes and learnings in the past.

 - Speak in a Non-Attacking Manner – Use “I” language rather than “You” language.
 For example – Say “I felt angry when you said that.” rather than “You made me angry by saying that.”
-Take responsibility of your own emotions, and remember the aim is to work together.
+Take responsibility for your own emotions, and remember the aim is to work together.

 - Listen and Understand.
 Summarise and paraphrase what the other person says to make sure you understand his/her concerns and they know it is very important for you to do so.